nus-cs2113-AY2021S1/tp/docs/team/kstonekuan.md

   - Managed releases `v1.0` - `v2.0` (2 releases) on GitHub

 - **Enhancements to existing features:**
-  - Implemented a fix for problems with the timer feature on Windows for command prompt/powershell (Pull requests [#158](https://github.com/AY2021S1-CS2113T-F12-3/tp/pull/158))
+  - Implemented a fix for problems with the timer feature on Windows for command prompt/powershell.
+The user input was no showing up due to the use of the `BufferedReader` instead of the usual `Scanner`.
+The workaround used `Future` and `ExecutorService` to get the user input asynchronously in a separate thread while allowing for a `TimeoutException` to be used for the timer.
+However, this required the use of a `Robot` to complete the `Future` which did not work in headless environments like WSL.
+I recommened for this to be fixed in a separate issue by doing an OS-dependent timer.
+(Pull requests [#158](https://github.com/AY2021S1-CS2113T-F12-3/tp/pull/158))

 - **Documentation:**
   - User Guide: